HJH-08/webcrawler-pdf/README.md

 # Tech News

-## Brought to you by a webcrawler, finding the latesttech news
+## Brought to you by a webcrawler, finding the latest tech news

 This project is written in `Python`.
 The webcrawler
 * Goes through the tech news websites of the **CNBC**, **BBC** and **NYT** (in that order)